 - 1. Written notice of the allegations and the Student Responsibility allegedly violated. - 2.
 An explanation of the complaint. - 3.
 An opportunity to tell their side of the story. - 4.
 An opportunity to be accompanied by a support person who can advise, but not participate directly. - 5.
-Written notice of the decision and any applicable sanctions. - 6.
+Written notice of the decision and any applicable sanctions sent by confidential email. - 6.
 An opportunity to appeal in accordance with the applicable grounds and timeline for appeal.

-Student conduct proceedings are not analogous to courtroom proceedings; the technical procedures and rules of evidence applicable to civil and criminal cases shall not apply.
+Student conduct proceedings are different than courtroom proceedings; the technical procedures and rules of evidence applicable to civil and criminal cases do not apply.